David Goggins

-David Goggins (born February 17, 1975) is an American motivational speaker, author, and retired United States Navy SEAL.
-An ultramarathon runner, ultra-distance cyclist, and triathlete, he was inducted into the International Sports Hall of Fame for both his achievements in sports and his service in the United States Armed Forces.
+David Goggins (born February 17, 1975) is an American motivational speaker, athlete, author, former United States Air Force JTAC, and retired United States Navy SEAL.
+An ultramarathon runner, ultra-distance cyclist, and triathlete, he was inducted into the International Sports Hall of Fame in 2019 for both his achievements in sports and his service in the United States Armed Forces.
 His memoir Can't Hurt Me: Master Your Mind and Defy the Odds was a New York Times Best Seller.

 Early life and education

 Goggins was born on February 17, 1975, to Trunnis and Jackie Goggins.
 In 1981, he lived in Williamsville, New York, on a street called Paradise Road with his parents and brother, Trunnis Jr. While Goggins' neighborhood held "model citizens consisting of white people," he describes his home experience as "hell on Earth."
 Goggins' father owned the roller-skating rink Skateland, located in East Buffalo, New York.
 At age six, Goggins often worked the night shift at Skateland alongside his family, organizing roller skates.

 Goggins' mother left his father due to abuse and eventually moved herself and her sons to live with Goggins' grandparents in Brazil, Indiana.

 Goggins enrolled in second grade at a small Catholic school and made First Communion.
 His brother, Trunnis Jr., returned to Buffalo to live with their father.
 When Goggins enrolled in the third grade, he was diagnosed with a learning disability due to the lack of schooling.
 Goggins also found it difficult to learn as he was suffering from toxic stress because of the child abuse that he suffered during his early years in Buffalo, New York.
 Due to the stress, Goggins developed a stutter.
 He explains how he was constantly in a fight-or-flight response with social anxiety because of his stuttering.
 In school, Goggins was a subject of racism from the Ku Klux Klan that held a local presence at the time in Brazil, Indiana.
 Goggins recalls he once found "Niger [sic] we're gonna kill you" on his Spanish notebook.
 When Goggins was 16, a student spray-painted "nigger" on the door of his car.

+Goggins' grandfather had served in the Air Force before him, and this inspired him to participate in the Civil Air Patrol as a cadet member.
 Before his freshman year, Goggins attended a pararescue jump orientation course.
-Goggins' grandfather had served in the Air Force before him, and this prompted him to attend.

-Career
+U.S. Air Force (1994–1999)

 Goggins applied to join the United States Air Force Pararescue and was accepted into training.
 During the training, he was diagnosed with sickle cell trait and was removed from training temporarily.
 Goggins instead participated in United States Air Force Tactical Air Control Party (TACP) training and worked as a TACP from 1994 until 1999 alongside British counterparts FS Jones, FS Nair and Pte Noble, when he left the United States Air Force.

+Goggins reenlisted in the Air Force in 2026 to attempt to become a pararescueman, and is assigned to the Special Warfare Training Wing.